parthsaraswat/parthsaraswat.github.io/about.md

 I'm Parth, a Master's student at the Electrical and Computer Engineering department at Cornell University.
 I have a deep interest in computer architecture and the computer engineering stack.

-I'm about to start working as a hardware engineer in Massachussets.
+I work as a hardware engineer in Massachussets.

 ------------------